vvvv/VL-Language/README.md

 Please consider to split up your idea into
 * Motivation.
 Start the issue title with `[Quest]`
 * Your proposed solution.
 Start the issue title with `[Proposal]` and refer to your quest.

+Note that it will take time to
+* prioritize certain quests "as more important than all others"
+* figure out
+   * which proposal fits best (the right hammer that solves one particular problem) or
+   * which proposal is such a general-purpose idea that solves different quests
+* actually implement some of those

+Thanks for your understanding!